Caterpillars are the larval form of moths and butterflies and are some of the most unusual creatures you’ll ever encounter in nature.

 Slugs love wet environments because they need moist soil to breathe through their skin.
 Therefore, they are invasive and should not be picked up or touched without gloves.

 Likewise, if a slug is dried or dead, do not handle it without gloves, as this may lead to infection!
-Slugs eat small insects, rotting plants, and even fungus.
+Slugs eat small insects, rotting plants, and even fungi.

-These types of caterpillars in Arkansas feed mostly at night because they are nocturnal creatures like cool temperatures.
+These caterpillars in Arkansas feed mostly at night because they are nocturnal creatures like cool temperatures.

 17. Spotted Apatelodes Caterpillar

 The spotted apatelodes caterpillar is one of the most common caterpillars found in Arkansas.
-This type of caterpillar is often seen eating the leaves and flowers on many different plants, such as those found in apple trees, blackberry bushes, hickory trees, and others.
+This type of caterpillar is often seen eating the leaves and flowers on many different plants, such as apple trees, blackberry bushes, and hickory trees.

 The spotted apatelodes caterpillar has a body that ranges from green to brownish-green with yellow or white stripes running down its length.
 It will grow to be about 1 inch long when fully grown.

-On its head, this type of caterpillar has small yellow dots that can be seen from some distance away.
-When this type of caterpillar hatches from an egg sac, it will have six legs for walking around on surfaces such as leaves and tree branches.
+On its head, this caterpillar has small yellow dots that can be seen from some distance away.
+When this caterpillar hatches from an egg sac, it will have six legs for walking around on surfaces such as leaves and tree branches.

 18. Io Caterpillar

 Io caterpillars are brightly colored and have blackheads.
-These types of caterpillars in Arkansas are found exclusively on oak trees, especially red oak and blackjack oak.
+These caterpillars in Arkansas are found exclusively on oak trees, especially red oak and blackjack oak.

 They feed on oaks by eating the leaves, which can cause significant damage to the tree’s health if left unchecked.